rcarragh/c212/paper/paper.md

 # Software Details and Availibility

-The `c212` package was initially released to CRAN in 2017 and has been through a number of release cycles.[@cran] Before each release a full set of unit and functional tests are performed on the package development system, including memory checks with valgrind[@valgrind] and Google address sanitizer.[@asan] The package documentation also contains tests and examples based on data included in the package.
+The `c212` package was initially released to CRAN in 2017 and has been through a number of release cycles.
+Before each release a full set of unit and functional tests are performed on the package development system, including memory checks with valgrind [@valgrind] and Google address sanitizer [@asan].
+The package documentation also contains tests and examples based on data included in the package.

-The `c212` package is most easily downloaded and installed directly from CRAN[@cran] or, alternatively, from the corresponding GitHub repository.[@github]
+The `c212` package is most easily downloaded and installed directly from CRAN [@cran] or, alternatively, from the corresponding GitHub repository [@github].

 The authors are interested in extending the software to include new methods, particularly in the area of safety analysis, and would welcome collaborations in this area.
 Any support issues or questions can be addressed directly to the corresponding author, through the associated CRAN